anushl9o5/openpose_ros/README.md

 roslaunch openpose_ros openpose_ros.launch
 ```

-##TODO

-1. Integrate camera_info subscriber.
+## TODO

-2. Make changes to detect only one human in frame.
+1. Make changes to detect only one human in frame.
-3. Organize visualization code.
+2. Organize visualization code.
-4. Publish 3D points for Pybullet.